rvIceBreaker/TileEd/technical.md

 }
 ```

-Current, collision is he only supported group selector, resulting in the following pattern groups
+Currently, collision is the only supported group selector, resulting in the following pattern groups
 ```
 //No Collision
 0: [ ... ],